belgianmobileid/doc/_OIDCplatforms/azureB2C.md

 ## Prerequisites

 * Azure B2C account and/or relevant subscription
-* Your Client ID, also known as Partner code, provided by itsme®.
+* Your Client ID, also known as Partner code, provided by itsme.
-* Your Service code provided by itsme®.
+* Your Service code provided by itsme.
-* Client secret provided by itsme®
+* Client secret provided by itsme
 * redirect_uri you will be redirecting the user to.
 In Azure B2C, it is in the following format (please, provide it to onboarding@itsme-id.com):
 ```
 https://{partnerAzureB2C-tenant-name}.b2clogin.com/{partnerAzureB2C-tenant-name}/oauth2/authresp
 https://{partnerAzureB2C-tenant-name}.b2clogin.com/{partnerAzureB2C-tenant-name}.onmicrosoft.com/oauth2/authresp
 ```

-## Configuration between Azure B2C and itsme®
+## Configuration between Azure B2C and itsme
 Whether your set-up is via user flow (normally, via graphical user-interface (GUI) on Azure portal) or Identity Experience Framework (IEF), custom policies, configured via .xml files, will depend what ID data you wish (and entitled by commercial & legal agreements) to receive.

 As of 2023, Azure B2C technical limitation is no possibility to process JSON objects, only strings.
-Please, cosult <button type="button"><a href="https://belgianmobileid.github.io/doc/IAM/" target="blank">this page</a></button> to see what claims returned by itsme® are strings or JSON object data type.
+Please, cosult <button type="button"><a href="https://belgianmobileid.github.io/doc/IAM/" target="blank">this page</a></button> to see what claims returned by itsme are strings or JSON object data type.
 User flow is limited to sub, names & email.
 While IEF will allow you to process the rest of ID Data listed above in data type string.

 ### User Flows
 User flows is a portal (GUI) configurable flow, which is based on built-in user attributes (values collected on sign up) and application claims, which are values about the user, returned to the application in the token.
-One can create custom attributes, but Azure B2C does not process any claims from itsme®, except the ones mapped during general idp setup (idp claims mapping), i.e. sub, given_name, family_name, email.
+One can create custom attributes, but Azure B2C does not process any claims from itsme, except the ones mapped during general idp setup (idp claims mapping), i.e. sub, given_name, family_name, email.
 Only those were returned consistently during testing of 2023.

 End-user will see in the app request to approve all data which is mentioned on the scope, e.g. if full scope defined => all data will be displayed to approve, but Azure B2C will process and return only mapped claims, i.e. sub, given_name, family_name, emails (returned as string collection).

 ### Identity Experience Framework (IEF) or custom policy
 IEF is advanced method to configure Azure B2C via .xml files.
-Due to Azure B2C limitations, JSON Objects returned by itsme® can not be processed or transformed by Azure B2C, thus one could ask & receive data which is returned as strings only.
+Due to Azure B2C limitations, JSON Objects returned by itsme can not be processed or transformed by Azure B2C, thus one could ask & receive data which is returned as strings only.

 #### IEF configuration to retrieve custom OIDC claims (string or boolean data type)
 Microsoft has elaborate documentation custom policy definition and how to work with <button type="button"><a href="https://learn.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-overview#custom-policy-starter-pack" target="blank">starter pack</a></button>.
 Below we attempt to provide guidance from partner perspective to smooth the configuration flow.
 We advise however always fall back to Azure B2C official documentation.

 ##### Prerequisites
 - An Azure B2C Tenant
-- Your itsme® provided ClientID aka PartnerCode
+- Your itsme provided ClientID aka PartnerCode
-- Your itsme® provided ServiceCode
+- Your itsme provided ServiceCode
-- Your client secret for your itsme® account
+- Your client secret for your itsme account

 #### Getting started with Custom Policies